The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Workarounds

-• Use mobile device management (MDM) solutions to enforce security policies
+• Use mobile device management (MDM) policies to quarantine devices that cannot receive timely patches.

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.